nasa/openmct/src/plugins/persistence/couch/README.md

 ## Design Documents

-We can also add a design document for retrieving domain objects for specific tags:
+We can also add a design document [through the API](https://docs.couchdb.org/en/stable/api/ddoc/common.html#put--db-_design-ddoc) for retrieving domain objects for specific tags:

 ```json
 {